1 city, 1 voting place: Kentucky braces for lines in primary

 The surge of absentee ballots could cause waits of another sort Tuesday, as some counties have said they won’t release vote totals before June 30.

-Kentucky turned to widespread mail-in absentee voting in an agreement between the state’s Democratic governor and Adams in response to the global coronavirus outbreak.
+Kentucky turned to widespread mail-in absentee voting in an agreement between the Democratic governor and Adams in response to the coronavirus outbreak.
 But many voters not requesting absentee ballots will head to the polls Tuesday.
+Each county submitted a plan to the state on how many polling places to open.
 The state’s primary is typically in late May but was delayed.

 Many states pushed their elections back to manage an onslaught of poll worker cancellations and consolidation of polling places.
 They also sought time to push more voters to cast absentee ballots.